shiroamurha/shiroamurha/README.md

 # Shiro Amurha

-python dev, always studying some new things <br>
+• Python dev, however always studying some new things <br>
-almost fluent in english, but portuguese is my main language <br>
+• Almost fluent in english, but portuguese is my main language <br>

 <div align="center">